Fast Score-Based Sampling via Log-Concave Reductions: Introduction

-\paragraph{High-accuracy sampling for ``nice'' distributions:} In parallel, the past ten years have witnessed tremendous advances in the problem of drawing samples from ``nice'' distributions, based only on first-order information from the original distribution (and not invoking a diffusion path).
-For instance, there are highly efficient methods, along with associated theoretical guarantees, for sampling from \begin{description}[left=10pt, itemsep=0pt] \item[SLC class:] Distributions that are strongly log-concave (SLC) and well-conditioned. \item[Sobolev/Poincar\'{e} classes:] Distributions satisfying a geometric inequality, such as a log-Sobolev inequality (LSI) or a milder Poincar\'{e} inequality. \end{description} A wide spectrum of methods have been studied, including the unadjusted Langevin algorithm (ULA), its Metropolis-corrected variant (MALA), higher-order extensions including Hamiltonian Monte Carlo, as well as various proximal schemes (e.g.,~\cite{Dal16,dalalyan2017user, dalalyan2017lmc,cheng2018convergence,durmus2017nonasymptotic,DwiCheWaiYu19,MouFlaWaiBar19b,Che+19_HMC,vempala_wibisono_2022,chewi2022analysis,chen_gatmiry_2023}); see~\Cref{SecFast} for more detailed discussion.
-The modular scheme of this paper allows any of these samplers to be applied, but we focus primarily on the availability of \emph{root-dimension} samplers, with iteration complexity growing as $\sqrt{d}$ in the dimension, as well as the availability of \emph{high-accuracy samplers}, capable of achieving error $\varepsilon$ with iteration complexity that grows only polynomially in $\log(1/\varepsilon)$, alongside the $\sqrt{d}$ dependency.
+\paragraph{Fast sampling for ``nice'' distributions:} In parallel, the past ten years have witnessed tremendous advances in the problem of drawing samples from ``nice'' distributions, based only on first-order information from the original distribution (and not invoking a diffusion path).
+For instance, there are highly efficient methods, along with associated theoretical guarantees, for sampling from strongly log-concave (SLC) distributions, as well as those that satisfy a geometric inequality (e.g., log-Sobolev, or Poincar\'{e}).
+A wide spectrum of methods have been studied, including the unadjusted Langevin algorithm (ULA), its Metropolis-corrected variant (MALA), higher-order extensions including Hamiltonian Monte Carlo, as well as various proximal schemes (e.g.,~\cite{Dal16,cheng2018convergence,durmus2017nonasymptotic,DwiCheWaiYu19,MouFlaWaiBar19b,Che+19_HMC,vempala_wibisono_2022,chewi2022analysis,chen_gatmiry_2023}).
+The modular scheme of this paper allows \emph{any strongly log-concave (SLC) sampler} to be applied, and we obtain a spectrum of rates depending on this choice.
+Notably, for SLC problems with order-one conditioning, there exist high-accuracy Metropolized samplers with $\sqrt{d} \: \polylog(1/\varepsilon)$ iteration complexity~\citep{altschuler_chewi_2023,Chewi_book}.
+While the standard Metropolis implementation requires density evaluations, we note that very recent work~\citep{Sasha} provides a randomized scheme that achieves the Metropolized complexity using only first-order gradient information.